Characters: X-Men Film Series: X-Men

 - Deadpan Snarker: Often makes snide remarks.

 - Decoy Protagonist: In X-Men: Days of Future Past.
-Though he starts out as the main character, Charles Xavier is the true protagonist of the movie.
-He's pretty much just there only to help motivate Charles to change the future.
+Although he starts out as the main character, Charles Xavier is the true protagonist of the movie.
+He's just there only to help motivate Charles to change the future.
 And when the final battle begins, Magneto simply impales him with rebar and throws him into a nearby river, quickly ending his importance in the film.

 - Deliberate Injury Gambit: Due to his Healing Factor, he does this on occasion.
 In the first movie, he has to pierce his claws through his body to cut the restraints Magneto has him in.

-- Good Is Not Nice: The quote to the right says it all.
+- Good Is Not Nice: The quote underneath his picture says it all.

 - Hair-Trigger Temper: Downplayed, but still present.